 In addition, the CD-60S is also armed with high-quality, steel strings that will not only last for longer period of time, but they will dramatically improve the guitar’s playability because they will let you have a quick transition and by default, have comfortable sessions!

-When it comes to the sound itself, well, this guitar is indeed versatile.
-By versatile, I want to say that the tone is well-balanced, lively, and has subtle, warm touches and brightness, and when we add the fact that its dreadnought body which outputs a strong and robust projection, without a doubt, I can say that you will love playing with this guitar!
+When it comes to the sound itself, well, this acoustic guitar is indeed versatile.
+By versatile, I want to say that the tone is well-balanced, lively, and has subtle, warm touches and brightness, and when we add the fact that its dreadnought body which outputs a strong and robust projection, without a doubt, I can say that you will love playing with this acoustic guitar!

-I would also like to add that those who have been playing with this guitar claim that this particular model produces consistent and low-action performance that does not require any kind of adjustment, and the best thing about this is that it is comfortable to hold and that its strings are indeed smooth to the fingers!
+I would also like to add that those who have been playing with this acoustic guitar claim that this particular model produces consistent and low-action performance that does not require any kind of adjustment, and the best thing about this is that it is comfortable to hold and that its strings are indeed smooth to the fingers!

-To conclude, if you’re a beginner who is looking for a quality and affordable guitar that will help you make finger tricks easily, then the Fender CD-60S would be a really good option for you!
+To conclude, if you’re a beginner who is looking for a quality and affordable acoustic guitar that will help you make finger tricks easily, then the Fender CD-60S would be a really good option for you!

 5. Takamine GD20-NS